-This declaration of the management board contains a declaration of compliance in accordance with Art.
-161 of the German Stock Corporation Act (AktG) in compliance with the German Corporate Governance Code (DCGK), details on practises of corporate management and a description of the workings of the management and supervisory boards.
-In so doing, HanseYachts AG is aiming to ensure that the presentation of management remains lucid and meaningful.
+This declaration of the management board contains a declaration of compliance, details on practises of corporate management, and a description of the workings of the management and supervisory boards.
+HanseYachts AG is aiming to ensure that the presentation of management remains lucid and meaningful.

-The management and supervisory boards of HanseYachts AG are committed to the German Corporate Governance Code (DCGK) and identify with the goals of this Code to promote proper and responsible corporate management, oriented towards that which benefits the shareholders, employees and customers.
+The management and supervisory boards of HanseYachts AG are committed to the German Corporate Governance Code (DCGK) and identify with the goals of this Code to promote good and responsible corporate management, oriented to that which benefits the shareholders, employees and customers.

 HanseYachts AG regards corporate governance as an ongoing process and will continue to follow future developments attentively and make use of them accordingly.

-The supervisory board considers it preferable to present the nominations to the general shareholders’ meeting for election to the supervisory board as members in the overall supervisory board in order to permit the diversity already present in said supervisory board to flow into such nominations.
+- There has been no compliance with the recommendations under Section 5.3.3 of the DCGC (Formation of a Nominating Committee)—nor will there be any in future.
+The supervisory board considers it preferable to present the nominations to the general shareholders’ meeting for election to the supervisory board for the entire supervisory board in order to permit the diversity already present in said supervisory board to flow into such nominations.

-- In the past, the recommendations in accordance with Item 5.4.1, Sentences 2 to 4 of the German CGC (Defining Concrete Goals for the Composition of the Supervisory Board) have not yet been pursued, as a resolution on the goals to be defined has not yet been adopted and will also not be pursued in future.
-Nevertheless the supervisory board intends to formulate corresponding goals in future and then to include them in subsequent Corporate Governance reports.
-However, there is no fixed timetable for this as yet.
+- In the past the recommendations in accordance with Section 5.4.1, Sentences 2 to 4 of the GCGC (Defining Concrete Goals for the Composition of the Supervisory Board) have not yet been observed, as a resolution on the goals to be defined has not yet been adopted.
+In the past the goals to be defined have thus not yet been published in HanseYachts’ Corporate Governance report.
+Nevertheless the supervisory board intends to formulate corresponding goals in the near future and then to include them in subsequent Corporate Governance reports.”

 DISCLOSURES ON CORPORATE MANAGEMENT PRACTISES

 HanseYachts makes use of any and all legally stipulated corporate management practises.
-There are no additional guidelines, such as ethical standards or labour and social standards that are valid company-wide.
+There are no additional guidelines, such as ethical standards or labour and social standards that are applied company-wide.